og-cz/bantaybayan/README.md

 ### Frontend Data Source
 The frontend must import and use provided JSON data as the primary data source for all project, district, and municipality information.
 All React Query hooks and page components must fetch and display data directly from the imported JSON data, ensuring real project information is displayed throughout the application.

-### Secret City District Structure
+### Quezon City District Structure
-The application must support all 6 congressional districts of Secret City with complete barangay listings and landmark information:
+The application must support all 6 congressional districts of Quezon City with complete barangay listings and landmark information:
-- 1st District with all constituent Secret and landmark notes
+- 1st District with all constituent barangays and landmark notes
-- 2nd District with all constituent Secret and landmark notes
+- 2nd District with all constituent barangays and landmark notes
-- 3rd District with all constituent Secret and landmark notes
+- 3rd District with all constituent barangays and landmark notes
-- 4th District with all constituent Secret and landmark notes
+- 4th District with all constituent barangays and landmark notes
-- 5th District with all constituent Secret and landmark notes
+- 5th District with all constituent barangays and landmark notes
-- 6th District with all constituent Secret and landmark notes
+- 6th District with all constituent barangays and landmark notes

 ### Data Loading Requirements
 - Implement robust error handling for all data-fetching components